Winter Recital 2018: Information Central!

 We are going to be recording and photographing performers so you can have great memories and share with family/friends who couldn’t make it.
 The videos and photos will be available for free online after the recital.

 Proper attire shows respect to your audience, as well as to yourself, and what you have accomplished!
 Just follow the basic guidelines to make sure you choose an appropriate outfit.
 While this is not a strict ‘formal’ event, let’s keep it classy 😉

 - Ladies: Dress pants & blouse, skirt or dress and dress shoes.

-- Gents: Button down shirts (make sure you are comfortable!) and slacks.
+- Gents: Collared shirts (make sure you are comfortable!) and slacks.
 Ties/Jackets are not required, but definitely appropriate 🙂

 THE BIG NO’s